IR regulation and compliance essentials - Module One and Module Two

 Day One of this two-day course will provide a basic IR Toolkit, covering the fundamental areas of regulation and compliance that affect IR, while Day Two looks at more specific areas and situations, such as IPOs and transactions.
 Attendees will learn how the legal and compliance requirements for IR communications fit together, how they are applied in practice, and what best practice standards are.

-The Society recommends all members to attend this course at least once to ensure they understand the legislative environment in which they work.
+- The IR Society recommends all members to attend this course at least once to ensure they understand the legislative environment in which they work

 What will I gain?